 You can even start a retirement club.
 Just like a book club, you start a retirement club to discuss the possibilities of retirement.
 This way, you’ll get a broader understanding and learn more about how other people prepare for retirement planning.
 And be each other’s support system when needed.

-Retirement is the time where you’ve worked hard for, and you owe it to yourself to make the most out of it.
+Retirement is the time where you’ve worked hard for yourself, and you owe it to yourself to make the most out of it.
 And sometimes fear can get away from our dreams.
 We let the negative inner voices distract us from what we want.

 Don’t be afraid to dream big and go after what you want in life.
 It’s your life, so make sure you live it the way you want it.
 And have no regrets.